iMartyn/bazzite-dx-codium/README.md

   systemctl reboot
   ```

-The `latest` tag will automatically point to the latest build.
-That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.
+The `latest` tag tracks the latest build of bazzite-dx.

 ## ISO